dearestalexander/alexroan/src/projects/dataexpert-bootcamp.md

 [Find Viewers with Multiple Article Views in a Day](https://learn.dataexpert.io/question/find-multiple-article-viewers)

 Using the table playground.views, write a SQL query to identify all viewers who viewed more than one article on the same day.
 The table includes columns viewer_id (the ID of the viewer), article_id (the ID of the article viewed), and view_date (the date of the view).
 The result should contain a single column named viewer_id, listing each viewer who meets the criteria without duplicates, and should be sorted in ascending order of viewer_id.
-These are the tables to query for this question:

-playground.views

-- article_id int
-- author_id int
-- viewer_id int
-- view_date date

-Your answer should include these columns:

-- viewer_id integer

 **My solution**